 Certain clubs, organizations, and performing groups will hold elections for student officers.
+These groups include, but are not limited to student council, National Honor Society, band, drill team, and the drama club.

 Fees (All Grade Levels)

 Basic educational program materials are provided at no charge to a student.
 However, a student is expected to provide his or her own supplies, such as pencils, paper, erasers, and notebooks.
 A student may also be required to pay certain other costs, fees, or deposits, including: